 Once you have identified core keywords, writing your military to civilian resume and cover letter will be easier.

 Write a Resume Summary/Profile for Civilian Readers

 Your military to civilian resume summary should reflect the jobs you are applying to and focus on your core skills and competencies.
 If you use too much military jargon, the hiring manager may not see a strong match with the position being filled.
-Military professionals use a lot of specialized language, such as worked for ‘special ops’ or served as an ‘eagle keeper’.
+Military professionals use a lot of specialized languages, such as worked for ‘special ops’ or served as an ‘eagle keeper’.
 These terms mean very little to most civilians.
 You may not want to state: “Fixed snafus resulting in a 20 percent cost savings” lest you be asked to define the acronym ‘snafus.’

 Consider this resume summary using military jargon:

 Proven ability commanding and supervising front line troops and artillery officers for a T-3 forward-deployed military battalion.
 Conducted daily special ops while overseeing MPR strategic planning and project management.
-Oversaw human sesources for 10 position codes and developed Q2 evaluations to create 360-feedback loop.
+Oversaw human resources for 10 position codes and developed Q2 evaluations to create the 360-feedback loop.
 Background in antiterrorism and force protection for three platoons.